-Rather than feeling as if you need to hover about your child at all waking moments, if you feel your own sanity starting to slip: put on a DVD, call the babysitter, and spend some time on your personal needs.
-Study: Young, Childless Couples Are Happiest
+Rather than feeling as if you need to hover about your child at all waking moments, if you feel your own sanity starting to slip, it might be time to put on a DVD, call the babysitter, and spend some time on your personal needs.

 Remember the "Tiger Mom" hoopla?
-Many parents believe that without rigorous training, like music lessons, their children won't learn proper discipline or artistry.
-If they don't monitor their children's social lives, they might mingle with the wrong crowd.
-While the guidance sounds well-intentioned, and often leads to great results ("Tiger Mom" Amy Chua's daughter was recently accepted into Harvard), it can burn out parents and marriages.
-How To Keep The Romance Alive As A Parent
+Many parents believe that without rigorous training (like music lessons and tutoring) their children won't learn proper discipline or artistry.
+If parents don't monitor their children's social lives, they might mingle with the wrong crowd.
+While the guidance sounds well-intentioned, and often leads to great results ("Tiger Mom" Amy Chua's daughter was actually accepted into Harvard), it can burn out parents and marriages.

 In response to the debate on nature versus nurture, Caplan cites research on twins and adopted children.
-Studies show that children raised by college-educated parents tend to have larger vocabularies than children raised by high school drop-outs, so you would think that children adopted by degree-holding parents would possess similar tendencies.
+Studies show that children raised by college-educated parents tend to have larger vocabularies than children raised by high school drop outs, so you would think that children adopted by degree-holding parents would possess similar tendencies.

 Since natural tendencies strongly influence adopted children, Caplan argues that people can switch parenting styles without being too concerned for how their children will turn out.

 To alleviate stress, Caplan suggests supervising less.
 If neither you nor your kid enjoys a recreational activity, allow your child to quit and move on to something else.
 Let your children watch TV and play video games in moderation.
 Plan relaxing family vacations instead of super-ambitious ones (cut the historical sightseeing, for instance).
 If you have the money, put your kids in daycare or hire a babysitter.